Skip to the main content

 Most occupational hygienists start with a bachelor’s degree in science or engineering.
 They take further education directly related to occupational hygiene.
 This may be a master’s degree or university certificate in occupational hygiene or health and safety.

-Suitable 4-year bachelor’s degree programs are offered by post-secondary schools throughout Alberta.
+Post-secondary schools throughout Alberta offer suitable 4-year bachelor’s degree programs.
 Admission requirements vary.
-In general, they include a competitive average (ranging from 60% to 80% depending on the program) in English Language Arts 30-1 and 4 other appropriate Grade 12 subjects, such as 30-level math and science courses.
+In general, they include a competitive average ranging from 60% to 80% depending on the program in English Language Arts 30-1 and 4 other appropriate Grade 12 subjects, such as 30-level math and science courses.

 The following universities offer master’s-level training focusing on occupational hygiene: